 \subsection{CFT conservation laws and holography}

 Previously, we have shown that the pull back of the bulk EOM on $\Sigma$ is related to the $SO(2,d)$ conservation law in the Hamiltonian formalism.
 In this part, we sketch how to built up the same structure by the dual CFT arguments.
-A more comprehensive treatment will be presented in \cite{WZLiFHM}.